lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

 Why hack culture ?
 Seb Paquet thinks "Hackers will hack because they can't not hack" (paraphrasing Mark Pilgrim)

 ## How do you hack culture ?
 How do you hack something that is pretty much invisible ?
 Hackers use the same kind of tools whether they are culture or software hackers.
-Culture hackers use hack culture
+Culture hackers use hack culture.

+## Sequence

 1. Observe - Observe the culture and subcultures around you.
 Let it get into you.
-What do you see?
-How does it affect you? where can you find opportunities to solve problems and promote change?
+It's not something you do by thinking, it's something you do by letting your mind take it in, just listening. *Questions to ask:  What do you see?
+How does it affect you? where can you find opportunities to solve problems and promote change?*
 2. Find the crack - A crack can be found in everything - ‘that’s how the light gets in’ Make art - Create something that has never been done.
 - Find others with common interests - You’d be amazed how many others are interested in doing the same and would love to collaborate with you!!!